AswinSampath1401/Web-Mining/Readme.md

 # Web Mining Lab Practice
-This is web mining lab practice
+This is web mining lab practice.